PDI-DGS-Protolab/performanceFramework/README.md

 ###With Monitor:

-A monitor.js (performanceFramework/monitor.js) must be run in the same host where you want to run the program to test it. monitor.js receives arguments that indicate a paths of the programs to run.
+monitor.js (performanceFramework/monitor.js) must be run in the host where you execute the program to test. monitor.js must receive as arguments the path of the programs to test and it will execute them.
-If you run with this option, it can generate the CPU and memory graphs (monitor.js sends this data to performance.js that print it in the correspondig graph).
+Using this option, CPU and memory graphs will be generated automatically (monitor.js will generate this data).
-If you have more than one of programs to test, in the CPU and memory graphs you can see with different color each program.
+If you have more than one program to test, the CPU and memory of each one will be represented with different colours.

 ###Without Monitor:

-That option only can print the customize graph and log.
+That option can only generate the customize graph and log.